-So when I finally discovered slow-cooker meals, the magic was not lost on me.
+So when I finally discovered slow cooker meals, the magic was not lost on me.
 Perfectly roast an entire meal while you sleep?
 Provide enough to feed a crowd?
 Only one pot to clean at the end?
 This thing is foolproof, and with a little bit of prep and a few ingredients, you can come home to an easy, warming meal at the end of the day.

 Do you have your own list of the best slow cooker meals that make dinnertime easy and effortless?
 Please share them in the comments below!

-Slow-Cooker Chicken Tikka Masala
+Slow Cooker Chicken Tikka Masala

 Slow-Cooker Chicken Burrito Bowls